Update: The maiden Blue Origin human flight to space and back has been completed successfully.

 Making space more accessible and affordable, as the work of Branson, Bezos, and Musk is expected to do over time, also allows the smaller players with less resources to make a mark and produce public goods.
 From young researchers at educational institutions to private enterprises, people will be able to send out small satellites to collect space-based data to inform sectors like agriculture, infrastructure, and banking, or instead send payloads that further research in science and technology.

 “Satellite information can be used to improve agricultural yields to tackle world hunger, or to facilitate fast and efficient disaster relief and emergency services, or to allow us to monitor the health of the planet and inform climate solutions.
 Indeed, these benefits are intimately tied to the United Nations Sustainable Development Goals.
-All 17 goals rely directly or indirectly on space and satellite technology,” astronomer Professor Alan Duffy with hope for The Age.
+All 17 goals rely directly or indirectly on space and satellite technology,” astronomer Professor Alan Duffy writes with hope for The Age.

 Even just with space tourism, there is economic benefit to be gained — along with, perhaps more importantly, a perspective on Earth’s unique place and why we as a society need to prevent harm to it.
 There is even a name for this gain in perspective, called “the overview effect”, which describes the change in attitude one reports after viewing the Earth from space.
 Astronauts in mission after mission have testified to this shift in awareness.